-The little tent and shack town which had sprung up near the point of the meeting of the rails had become "Queen for a Day," but today the railroad no longer passes this point, having been rerouted when the Lucin Cut-off was built across Great Salt Lake.
+The little tent and shack towns which had sprung up near the point of the meeting of the rails had become "Queen for a Day," but today the railroad no longer passes this point, having been rerouted when the Lucin Cut-off was built across Great Salt Lake.
 The rails at Promontory were taken up in 1942 to provide scrap for the nation's war effort and today the place of the meeting of the rails is marked only by a monument.
 Several of the original iron spikes put in the rail in 1869 are on exhibit in the Union Pacific museum in Omaha.

-by the completion of the railroad had begun even before the turn of the nineteenth century, while the nation still was a young-ster, and had resulted in 1803 in the Louisiana Purchase.
+NTEREST IN THE TERRITORY which was opened to development by the completion of the railroad had begun even before the turn of the nineteenth century, while the nation still was a youngster, and had resulted in the Louisiana Purchase in 1803.